Professor Tim Bowles Recognized for Climate Change Leadership

 This year, CalCAN recognized one person each in the categories of policymaker, farmer, technical assistance provider, and researcher.
 The first three awards were given to Assemblymemeber Robert Rivas, Ellee Igoe of Solidary Farm in San Diego County, and Sacha Lozano from the Resource Conservation District of Santa Cruz County.

-As an assistant professor of Agroecology and Sustainable Agriculture Systems at UC Berkeley, TIm Bowles focuses his research on soil health, and how biodiversity and ecological processes on farms can help build resilient and productive agricultural systems through healthy soil.
+As an assistant professor of Agroecology and Sustainable Agriculture Systems at UC Berkeley, Tim Bowles focuses his research on soil health, and how biodiversity and ecological processes on farms can help build resilient and productive agricultural systems through healthy soil.
 His work includes on-farm trials at the Oxford Tract at UC Berkeley as well as collaborations with farmers and other researchers throughout the UC system.
+He leads the Berkeley Agroecology Lab.

 Overall, Bowles’s research is aimed at the goal of transitioning our food system from one built on synthetic inputs to one that works with the land and its ecological functions.
 This work is particularly important as researchers attempt to harness agriculture as a climate change solution rather than a primary contributor to greenhouse gas emissions.